phantomcyber/playbooks/README.md

-# Phantom Cyber Orchestration Playbooks - Repo for Phantom version 1.0
+# Phantom Orchestration Playbooks - Repo for Phantom version 1.0

 This is the 1.0 release repo for Phantom Community Playbooks.
 If you are using Phantom version 1.0, you should update to the latest Phantom release.